paulmand3l/recordFetcher/README.md

 # How do I use it?

-Copy the main search URL and associated cookies into options.js and run index.js
+1. Copy the main search URL into url.txt
+2. Copy cookies into cookies.txt
+3. `node index.js`

 # Main Search URL?